mertezz/didomi-challenge/SOLUTION.md

 - Grain: one record per company per day
   - A daily grain was chosen primarily to aggregate the large volume of consent data.
 For more granular event-level analysis, the grain would need to be reduced to one record per given consent.

-Fact loading concept (incremental):
+Fact loading concept:
+- Facts are incrementally loaded using dbt's built-in incremental materialisations.
-- The stage table drives the load (it defines the period, batch, and keys for the `delete+insert` process).
+- The stage table drives the load into the fact (here is defined the load period and keys for the `delete+insert` process).
 - A unique key is used to delete existing records from the target fact, enabling backfills for any defined period.
 - Target records are deleted based on distinct keys from the stage table.
 - This requires a full column scan of the target unique key column during deletion.
 - In incremental mode, dbt creates an additional `_temp` table populated from the stage.